President William Hall

 Delores Wilson - Chairperson

 This committee was established in memory of Claudia Pickeral for the purpose of making educational opportunities available to students in St. Mary’s County.
 Claudia was the victim of a homicide at a very young age.
 Members of the committee will receive and screen applicants.
 The committee awards at least two $500 academic scholarships annually to deserving students who have been accepted at or currently attending an accredited college, university, trade or technical school.
 The St. Mary’s County Business, Education and Community Alliance, Incorporated (BECA) assists the NAACP Education Committee with the administration of this scholarship.

-Anthony Branch - Chairperson
+Kenneth Green - Chairperson

 The Finance Committee consists of the president, treasurer, and at least one other member.
 It shall study the financial needs of the Unit and shall be responsible for drafting an adequate annual budget.

 Freedom Fund Committee